 Denmark: Palatium books

-Stella is 35 years old and works as an administrator for a travelling company in Stockholm- She is a single parent for her nine year old son Felix and she is satisfied with her comfortable life at work.
-Although comfort is not the word to describe her life at home.
-Felix is having difficulties in school, he is battling bullies and is often to blame when things go wrong.
+Stella is 35 years old and works as an administrator for a travel company in Stockholm.
+She is a single parent for her nine-year-old son Felix and is satisfied with her comfortable life at work, although comfort is not the word to describe her life at home.
+Felix is having difficulties in school; he is battling bullies and is often to blame when things go wrong.
 Stella is struggling to get the school to listen.

-When a new boss is hired at her company everything is put to its test.
-Her job position changes and she needs to just accept what’s offered to her; going around to visit newly built hotels and resorts.
-The first mission is a two week long assignment at a newly started adventure resort with a brand new concept at the renovated hotel Fröliden in the Swedish alps.
+When a new boss is hired at her company everything is put to the test.
+Her job position changes, and she needs to accept what is offered to her: traveling around to visit newly built hotels and resorts.
+Her first mission is a two-week long assignment at a newly-launched adventure resort with a brand new concept at the renovated hotel Fröliden in the Swedish alps.

 “… a pleasant and entertaining read.
 Set in beautiful surroundings with a focus on intrigues, relationships and astounding adventures – always with an intent and close eye on the son’s comfort and growth” -BTJ, no 17, 2019